 Conferences - Since inception, the Center for Teaching and Learning has offered a conference each term featuring renowned experts in teaching and learning.
 In past years, we have been fortunate to host Barbara Millis, Tom Angelo, Craig Nelson, Stephen Brookfield, Ken Bain and others.
 These experts have shared best practices and inspired our faculty to continue to engage our students in the classroom.
 Click here to view the CTL web page containing links to their presentation materials, handouts and websites.

 Tracks - A track is similar to taking a graduate course in teaching and learning.
 Each track consists of at least four, two- or three-hour sessions over several days, weeks or the semester.
 They are intensive opportunities to develop in a particular area.
-This year's tracks are Communication Across the Curriculum, Curriculum & Assessment, Diversity & Inclusion, Integrating Technology and Mindfulness.
+This year's tracks are Communication Across the Curriculum, Curriculum & Assessment, Diversity & Inclusion, Integrating Technology, Office Tools and Mindfulness.
 By registering for a track, you are committing to full participation in all its sessions, which is required for completing the track.
-Upon completion of a track and evaluation, faculty will gain access to an online certificate of completion for printing and/or saving.
 Tracks include dynamic speakers, books and resources.

-In 2014 Sinclair Community College faculty will have a multitude of professional development options ranging from individual workshops, entire tracks on a topic, webinars, guest presenters and Lilly Conference recorded presentations.
+Sinclair Community College faculty have a multitude of professional development options ranging from individual workshops, entire tracks on a topic, webinars, guest presenters and Lilly Conference recorded presentations.
 We hope you will find sessions that fit into your schedule and meet your goals in growing professionally.